BlaqueDevs/se-assignment-day-5-technical-writing-and-review-chibo-the-banker/README.md

 headings and subheadings breakdown content into sections allowing reader to quickly scan the document and focus on where its important for them.

 ## 10. What are some best practices for creating effective headings and subheadings?
+Keep the  subheadings short and descriptive, break them up into shorter sentences. use consistent headings for example heading structure and if you highlight one, highlight all,

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 a Readme should include an introduction to the project, steps or instructions on how to use and install it.
 The instructions must be be clearly outlined and easy to follow.

 ## 12. How can you succinctly convey the purpose and key features of a product?
-Introduce the pain point of a customer and clearly outline how the product solves the pain point
+Introduce the pain point of a customer and clearly outline how the product solves the pain point using visuals, keep the explanation very simple. highlight the key features using bullet points and outline customer value.